2018 Winter Wardrobe Essentials

 As you build your winter wardrobe, I also encourage you to take into consideration your lifestyle and personal needs.
 I spend most days at home, so my personal winter wardrobe essentials are heavier on casual wear and lighter on dressier styles, but I still try to make sure I have clothes for any occasion that might crop up so I’m not scrambling when I get a last minute invite.

 When I’m putting together a post like this, I usually start with shoes.
 Shoes are the item in my closet that changes most dramatically with each each season.
-For example, I will wear short sleeved tees and white jeans all year round, but I definitely put away my sandals and open toe booties when cold weather arrives and pull out my snow boots.
-So I’ll start with shoes and then work on down the line to the lesser essentials.
+For example, I will wear short sleeved tees and white jeans all year round, but I definitely put away my sandals and open toe booties and pull out my snow boots when cold weather arrives.

 1. Tall Fashion Boots

 I love booties in the fall, and I still wear them some in the wintertime (see #3) but I find myself gravitating more often to my tall boots because they’re so much warmer.
 I like both knee-high boots and over-the-knee boots, and I try to have some that are more casual and others for dressier looks.
 I am just linking a few examples, but there are so many possibilities out there.
 Depending on where you like to shop, you should be able to find similar styles for any budget.
 Also, for winter, remember that suede isn’t very good in messy weather.
 Leather will be much more versatile if you live in a climate that gets much rain and snow, unless you buy suede that is weather proof.
 Brands like Blondo and La Canadienne do a great job with weather proof fashion boots.

 Style Tip >> When tucking pants into knee-high and OTK boots, I prefer to wear legging jeans — especially with the tighter OTK boot styles.
 You definitely don’t want your jeans bunching up at the top of your boots.

 2. Snow Boots or Rain Boots